 Each School also offers a PSHE or personal development programme to provide information about and draw attention to important non-academic topics relevant to our students.

 In Years 7 – 8 boys spend one period a week with their tutors following a tutorial programme which includes Study Skills, Citizenship, Personal, Health and Social Education (PHSE), Careers Education and Target Setting.
 Elements of this continue in the Middle and Upper Schools.
-Increasing emphasis is placed on Careers Guidance provided by Connexions: Lifetime Careers, Wiltshire and an independent impartial careers adviser.
+Careers Information, Advice & Guidance is provided by our full time independent impartial careers adviser; the breadth and depth of this provision grows steadily through the Lower and Middle School.

 Full details of the PSHE curriculum can be viewed here: